 SCOPE AND RESPONSIBILITY

-This Privacy Shield Policy applies to Personal Data transferred from European Union member countries, the United Kingdom, and Switzerland to Holo's operations in the U.S. in reliance on the respective Privacy Shield framework and does not apply to Personal Data transferred under Standard Contractual Clauses or any approved derogation from the EU Directive.
+This DPF Policy applies to Personal Data transferred from European Union member countries, the United Kingdom, and Switzerland to Holo's operations in the U.S. in reliance on the respective DPF framework and does not apply to Personal Data transferred under Standard Contractual Clauses or any approved derogation from the EU Directive.

 Some types of Personal Data may be subject to other privacy-related requirements and policies.
 For example: